spyder-ide/spyder/REVIEW.md

 Not all of the following individual questions will be relevant for every PR (for example, a bug fix may not need to answer the same questions as a proposal for a new feature), but these are the themes to be addressed.

 Review that addresses these questions on a PR will be prefixed with `[requested]` so that the PR author(s) are clear that they are blockers.
+Reviews may be tagged per comment or through the primary comment of a GitHub review.
 PR authors are responsible for addressing requested reviews for the PR to be eligible for merging.

 - [ ] Motivation